reso1/blog/index.md

 # Bio

-Hello and thanks for stopping by, I am Jingtao(Todd) Tang from China, currently as a master student in East China Normal University (ECNU).
+Hello and thanks for stopping by, I am Jingtao Tang from China, currently as a master student in East China Normal University (ECNU).
 My research interests include multi-robot decision&planning, virtual reality.

 # Educations

 - '18~'21, Master's Degree of Software Engineering in East China Normal University
 - '14~'18, Bachelor's Degree of Software Engineering in East China Normal University